ofek/bit/docs/source/index.rst

 - Seamless integration with existing server setups
 - Fully supports 25 different currencies
 - First class support for storing data in the blockchain
+- Access to the blockchain through multiple APIs for redundancy
+- Exchange rate API, with optional caching
+- Optimal transaction fee API, with optional caching
 - Compressed public keys by default
 - Multiple representations of private keys; WIF, PEM, DER, etc.
 - Standard P2PKH transactions
-- Access to the blockchain through multiple APIs for redundancy
-- Exchange rate API, with optional caching
-- Optimal transaction fee API, with optional caching

-If you are intrigued, continue reading!
+If you are intrigued, continue reading.
 If not, continue all the same!

 User Guide
 ----------